spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 Please check out the [AI SDK UI API Reference](/docs/reference/ai-sdk-ui) for more details on each function.

 ---

 title: Chatbot
-description: Learn how to use the useChat hook.
+description: Learn how to use the useChat hook
 ---

 # Chatbot